tonujet/data-in-cloud/README.md

 ### Endpoint and web interface: ```/api/v1/graphql```
 Similar GraphQL queries and mutation were added to corresponding controllers from lab1, lab2, and lab4.
 Since I am using controller - service - repository architecture, it was a pretty easy task.
 The reason why I avoided lab3 is because my AWS account expired and thus occurred to my keys, so right now I technically can't use this particular endpoint.
 It is true, that I could recreate the account and add a new configuration to the project, but I am too lazy, and the point of this lab is to learn how to use GraphQL only

+## lab6
+- [X] GraphQL endpoint for services from all labs
+- [X] OpenAPI specification generation for all endpoints

+- [ ] Docker is unavailable for this lab

+### Swagger endpoint: ```/swagger-ui```
+### OpenAPI endpoint: ```/api/v1/openapi.json```
+GraphQL was completed but I temporarily moved from AWS to a local solution thanks to the ```object_store``` library.
+All supplementary structs for GraphQL and new OpenAPI implementation were deleted and I put all restrictions to the original ones.
+This forced me to tweak the code a bit, but that wasn't a problem.
+To all REST API endpoints, Swagger was added

+Finally, at the end of the lab I decided to move all dtos from repos crate to the dtos crate.
+After a while, it turned out to me that it is the most convenient to keep all structures dedicated only for data descriptions and transactions in a separate crate